2026 All-Stars Information

 - Selection criteria includes regular season performance, regular season manager input, All-Stars tryout evaluations, and player availability and commitment.

-- If there is only one manager candidate in a division, a brief interview process will still take place to ensure alignment and readiness.
+- If there is only one candidate in a division, a brief interview process will still take place to ensure alignment and readiness.

 Player and Parent Commitment